Afro-Colombians: Champeta

 Throughout the years, the African heritage in music has been evolving from bambuco to porro to cumbia to champeta.
 Champeta is the more modern rhythm inspired by African culture and music style.
 The Champeta is born through a blend of African and Caribbean rhythms, including the cumbia.
 The name champeta is derived by a form of Bowie knife that only low income, rural workers, usually people of African descent, would use due to their low socioeconomic status.
 These Bowie knives are used to cut the grass, and keep yards or streets clean, and therefore this musical genre is associated with a status and also race.
 This genre is native to the northern coast and experimentation with many new rhythms is common.
 Thus a lot of commerce emerged around these varying new rhythms and much more music has become available from the African continent.
 This is another example of the multicultural composition of musical genres due to the diaspora throughout the country of Colombia.

-Current issues faced by Afro-Colombians
+Current issues

 Ever since Afro-Colombians arrived in Colombia in the first decade of the 16th century, they have been considered a minority group by the Colombian government, exposing them to discrimination and inequality.
-Many advocacy groups, including the National Association of Displaced Afro-Colombians (AFRODES) or Chao Racismo, as well as various Afro-Colombian activists, have come together to fight for this ethnic group's rights.
+Many advocacy groups, including the National Association of Displaced Afro-Colombians (AFRODES) or Chao Racismo, as well as various Afro-Colombian activists, have come together to fight for rights.
 However, Afro-Colombians continue to protest for their rights and demand equality between themselves and all non-Afro Colombians in certain social aspects.
 Social issues concerning Afro-Colombians range from socio-economic inequalities to physical violence and other forms of inequality and discrimination in Colombia.